Nature curiosity: Why don't birds' feet freeze?

-A quick glance at the upcoming weather forecast — subzero daytime temperatures and even colder wind chills — is enough to make most of us grateful for our warm homes and thankful for those who work outdoors in these brutal conditions.
+A quick glance at a winter weather forecast is enough to make most of us grateful for our warm homes and thankful for those who work outdoors in these brutal conditions.

 For the wildlife in our communities, there's no escaping the harsh realities of winter.
 In fact, many of these animals must spend time each day out in the snow and ice to find the food necessary for survival.
 Take Canada geese, for instance.
 They are a familiar site at our local lakes and ponds, whether they are frozen solid or not.
 How do they do it?